justinschembri/mres/README.md

 }
 ```

-The parser that runs with the command `mres archetype-functions apply` will now
+The parser that runs with the command `mres apply` will now
 know that any entity in the exposure model that has a given archetype
 "acerra_residential" is associated with some specific archetypical functions.
 The exposure model is parsed, the functions are invoked and the `indicators_csv`